Brushfam/learn-page/docs/OpenBrush/smart-contracts/example/contract.md

 ## Add dependencies

 `LendingContract` instantiates the `SharesContract` and `LoanContract`, so we should import them as `ink-as-dependency`.
-Also we want to use the `AccessControl` and `Pausable` from OpenBrush, so we import them too.
+Also, we want to use the `AccessControl` and `Pausable` from OpenBrush, so we import them too.
 We also want to "inherit" the implementation of `Lending` and `LendingPermissioned` traits defined in the `lending_project` crate.